PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 Reshape, shape reconciliation, core, architecture, pass-efficiency, and TensorFlow-import-blocked suites sequentially.
 Commit and push only; do not create or update a pull request.

+## Second final-convergence reconciliation implementation checkpoint

+`second_reconcile_stats` now initializes with the exact zero counter.
+The second additional static-shape scan runs only when `first_reconcile_stats` or `reshape_stats` reports a positive mutation count.

+The complete stable path and predecessor-only changes whose first scan is already stable now proceed directly to activation fusion.
+A changing first reconciliation or dynamic-Reshape rewrite retains the second scan in its original position.
+The structural contract verifies both reconciliation guards in source order and confirms every direct and guarded owner receives the same `ModelIRGraphIndex`.
+The final post-fusion scan is unchanged.

+Sequential validation across indexed final convergence, dynamic Reshape, shape reconciliation, graph cleanup, HardSwish/SE layout, core, pass-efficiency, architecture, and TensorFlow-import-blocked suites is `394 passed in 26.57s`.
+Focused stable, mutation-source, ordered-guard, and legacy-equivalence coverage is `9 passed in 0.56s`.

+At resume, characterize the final post-fusion reconciliation.
+Its guard must cover both `second_reconcile_stats` and the complete activation-fusion result, so metadata changes from the second scan retain one convergence opportunity even when fusion is a no-op.
+Characterize fusion counter completeness and any zero-count prune behavior before changing production.
+Commit and push only; do not create or update a pull request.